CDSoft/icd/README.md

 ## Structures

-Structures are Lua tables that contains scalars, structures and arrays.
+Structures are Lua tables that contain scalars, structures and arrays.
 Each field has its own type.

 Hybrid Lua tables are not allowed.